March 2025Impact

 There’s nothing more important than ensuring our community’s children have what they need to thrive.
 LEARN MORE

-• Our Ages & Stages Developmental Screening “Hub” continues to make connections with new organizations, health care providers, and families in Southern Indiana as we expand our reach thanks to grants from Indiana Early Learning and the Lilly Endowment.
+• Our Ages & Stages Developmental Screening “Hub” continues to make connections with families and change lives in our community.
+For example,

 When families have what they need, they can break cycles of poverty and work toward a better tomorrow for future generations and our entire community.
 LEARN MORE